Penetron: Basic television

 A conventional black and white television (B&W) uses a tube that is uniformly coated with a phosphor on the inside face.
 When excited by high-speed electrons, the phosphor gives off light, typically white but other colors are also used in certain circumstances.
 An electron gun at the back of the tube provides a beam of high-speed electrons, and a set of electromagnets arranged near the gun allow the beam to be moved about the display.
 The television signal is sent as a series of stripes, each one of which is displayed as a separate line on the display.
 The strength of the signal increases or decreases the current in the beam, producing bright or dark points on the display as the beam sweeps across the tube.

 In a color display, the uniform coating of white phosphor is replaced by dots or lines of three colored phosphors, producing red, green or blue light (RGB) when excited.
 These primary colors mix in the human eye to produce a single apparent color.
-This presents a problem for conventional electron guns, which cannot be focussed or positioned accurately enough to hit these much smaller individual patterns.
+This presents a problem for conventional electron guns, which cannot be focused or positioned accurately enough to hit these much smaller individual patterns.
 A number of companies were working on various solutions to this problem in the late 1940s, using three separate tubes or a single white-output with colored filters placed in front of it.
 None of these proved practical and this was a field of considerable development interest.